mihainegrisan/official-site/src/docs/dev_checklist.md

 [x] - search post feature (make sure it works with pagination) [x] - make images added through url responsive
 [x] - markdown preview in templates
-[--x] - make your own markdown preview
+[x] - make your own markdown preview
-[--x] - bug in the models - how long does it take to read a post [---] - add content-markdown class to the preview form in the -> new post form [ ! ] - !bug - code snippets not rendering correctly in templates [ ] - markdown preview in admin
+[x] - bug in the models - how long does it take to read a post [ ] - style the markdown preview
+[---] - add content-markdown class to the preview form in the -> new post form [!] - !bug - code snippets not rendering correctly in templates [!] - SameOrigin=Strict header  - middleware not working [ ] - add markdown preview in admin
-[ ] - make suggestions for similar posts
+[ ] - similar posts feature
+[ ] - latest posts feature
-[ ] - my own comments on site
+[ ] - own comments on site
-[ ] - query the latest posts and display them
-[ ] - button to view the post_detail each post ?
+[ ] - subscribe feature (receive emails when new posts are published) [ ] - button to view the post_detail for each post ?
-[ ] - subscribe feature to receive emails when new posts are published [ ] - add feature to be able to 'schedule' a post.
+[ ] - add feature to be able to 'schedule' a post.
 The users should not be able to see them.
 (SelectDateWidget) [ ] - add the draft feature when a user makes a new post and let only the author see it.
 [ ] - style the  - new post form -